ccmarris/bloxone_automation_tools/README.rst

     ext_net_name = %(customer)s-network

-The *demo.ini* file uses a single section, however, you can consider the keys and *customer*.
-Most of the remaining keys are automatically created from the *custom* key, but can be overridden as needed.
+The *demo.ini* file uses a single section, however, it is broken down using comments in to several sections.
+You should configure the *owner*, *location*, and *customer* keys appropriately.
+Most of the remaining keys are automatically created from the *customer* key, but can be overridden as needed.

 The exception being the *ext_net* key used for BloxOne Threat Defense.
 This has to be globally unique across the BloxOne Threat Defense Platform.

 Only the common keys and app specific keys are required to execute the script for a particular BloxOne App.